discretize/discretize-guides/cm-guides/ranger/power-soulbeast/static.md

 - Play with <Skill name="Overbearing Smash"/> and <Skill name="Unleashed Thump"/>.
 When precasting <Skill name="Spike Trap"/> use <Skill name="Unleashed Overbearing Smash"/> instead.
 - Swap to <Item id="50082"/>!
 - Try to ensure <Item name="Relic of Fireworks"/> and <Trait name="Twice as Vicious"/> every phase.
+- Stack in _Cosmic Meteor_ (green) whenever possible and use <Skill name="Harmonic Cry"/> after to help with healing.
 - Wherever possible you should try to hit multiple targets with your <Skill name="Pathofscars"/>.
 This can mean hitting an anomaly to help your <Specialization name="renegade"/> kill it.
 Pulling the adds is also great since they can hurt your <Trait name="Loud Whistle"/> uptime.

 </Boss>